 Get ready for one epic trip to Greece!
-Discover where to go, how to travel between the islands & more - here's my Greece 10 day itinerary!
+Discover where to go, how to travel between the islands, and more with this Greece 10 day itinerary!

 Athens was a must since this was our first trip to Greece.
-As with most travelers, seeing the Acropolis and other ancient sights was something we felt we had to do.
+As with most travelers, seeing the Acropolis and other ancient sights was something both Jake and I felt like we had to do.
 I’m glad we baked Athens into our itinerary, especially since the flights were considerably cheaper to fly into Athens vs. the islands, but let’s just say I won’t be rushing back to Athens anytime soon.
 More on that below.

 I will also include my thoughts if you’ve already been to Greece before (i.e. what to change if you want to nix Athens) and how to shorten this Greece 10 day itinerary to 7 days in Greece or extend it to 2 weeks in Greece.

 Let’s dive into my Greece 10 day itinerary!

 2 nights Paros

 A first trip to Greece would not be complete without a visit to Athens.
 If you’re coming from the US, you’ll most likely arrive in Athens in the afternoon or early evening.
 This means two nights in Athens will give you one full day of sightseeing.

 This will be a complete whirlwind of a day, but it will give you the gist of Athens.
 You’ll have just enough time to tour the Acropolis, wander around the Plaka neighborhood (or join a walking tour), visit the Ancient Agora, and speed through one museum.

 Yes, this may seem a tad aggressive, but if you’re itching to get to the islands, you won’t regret rushing Athens.
 A 10 day Greece itinerary doesn't leave much room to linger in Athens when you want to experience the Greek Isles.